polkadot-developers/docs-sandbox/source/docs/tutorials/03-private-network.md

     ```

     Note that the command includes the `base-path` and `name` command-line options plus an additional `validator` option to specify that this node is a validator for the private network.
-    Also note that all validators must be using _identical chain specifications_ to peer.
+    Also note that all validators must be using _identical chain specifications_.

     Be sure to set the correct `bootnode` identifier in the command.
     If you don't set the correct `bootnode` identifier, you see errors like this: